No Products in the Cart

-Designing and printing since the 70s, Liberty Graphics was established when we, as a locally based community of artists and artisans, were looking for a means of support that would not disturb the natural beauty of our rural setting in Liberty, Maine.
+Designing and printing since the 1970s, Liberty Graphics was established when we, as a locally based community of artists and artisans, were looking for a means of support that would not disturb the natural beauty of our rural setting in Liberty, Maine.
 Founder Tom Opper and his partner, artist Beverly Kocenko, created the company in a tiny trailer on his property and began producing small batches of t-shirts silk-screened by hand.
+Throughout the 1980s, they sold shirts at local craft fairs, festivals, and other events.
+By the 90s, Liberty Graphics was selling to larger wholesale customers such as The Nature Company, The American Museum of Natural History, Monterey Bay Aquarium, L.L.
+Bean, and many others.

 Over the years, appreciation for the art and the process grew in the community and beyond—as well as demand for the high-quality screen prints.
 With design emphasis on the wonders of the natural world and production methods that meet rigid ecological standards, our concern for the environment has always been reflected in everything we do.
 Years of experience with water-based ink and hand-separated artwork allow our printing to be accurately detailed and brilliantly colored.